 Making environmentally-conscious decisions and choosing greener alternatives at home and in our lifestyles is crucial in combating global warming and pollution.
 That includes saving energy and using sustainable resources such as natural lighting and ventilation.

 But if you are working for long hours and spend most of your time in the company office, you might wonder if you can take a few steps further.
-While bringing your own tumbler and turning off the pantry and meeting room lights might help, these can only go so far into making a significant difference.
+While bringing your own tumbler and turning off the pantry and meeting room lights might help, these can only make a significant difference.

 If your company and office commit to using renewable energy in your establishments, you’ll need to invest and put more effort during the process.
 Eventually, you’ll get to see the results and reap the benefits of green energy, both for our planet and your brand.